-Does everyone in the company have access to the right metrics in order to track progress to overarching goals?
+- Does everyone in the company have access to the right metrics to track progress to overarching goals?

 In situations where there is great uncertainty, planning for the future has less value than having a clear picture of the current status.
-Dashboards give you a visual "information radiator," which shows the exact current status on key metrics affecting operations:
+Dashboards give you a visual "information radiator" that shows the exact current status on key metrics affecting operations:

 Dashboards help visualize inter-relationships among parts of a business.
 For example, a $10k investment in a channel may seem like a lot of money, unless you knew that last year's revenue was $250k.